blockchain-unica/rosetta-smart-contracts/contracts/simple_transfer/solana/anchor/README.md

 }
 ```

-### Withdraw accounts context
+### Withdraw Context and Logic

 The `WithdrawCtx` context is similar to the `DepositCtx` context.
-The only difference is that the `recipient` account is a `Signer` type, as the recipient is the one who can withdraw the balance.
+The only difference is that the `recipient` account is a `Signer` type, to avoid the [Missing signer check vulnerability](https://neodyme.io/en/blog/solana_common_pitfalls/#missing-signer-check), as the recipient is the one who can withdraw the balance.

 ```rust
 #[derive(Accounts)]